DigitalGeographyLab/maphel-urbanlingdiv/README.md

-This repository contains the scripts used in the article "Mapping urban linguistic diversity with social media and population register data" published in CEUS (hopefully).
+This repository contains the scripts used in the article "Mapping urban linguistic diversity with social media and population register data" published in Computers, Environment and Urban Systems.

 ### Data requirements